 Liberty and Intelligence, developed and offered by the New Castle Historical Society, invites you to look at New Castle in a new way: as a Revolutionary War era spy trying to get the upper hand on loyalist intelligence.
 Many different systems of coded language existed during the American Revolution—in this tour, you will discover missing codes New Castle’s own cipher book and help to get to the bottom of why American intelligence in New Castle keeps falling into the hands of British officials.
 Along the way, you will learn about the Revolutionary War from the perspective of New Castle’s residents, who were admittedly split on the issue of independence.

 Described as "an escape room in a box," this experience is purchased for $35 as a kit that you may complete at any time, or even gift to others.
-Liberty and Intelligence is a great socially distanced activity that can be completed at whatever pace you prefer!
+Liberty and Intelligence is a fun and entertaining game that can be completed at whatever pace you prefer!
 It is available at the New Castle Visitor Center at the Arsenal.

 Some common questions about Liberty & Intelligence